LuciferUchiha/georgerowlands.ch/content/garden/ml/reinforcementLearning.md

 weight: 24
 ---

-what is the visulization tool? what is the difference between stochastic and probabilistic?
-Just means not deterministic?

-Analogy with grid world seems to be a good way to think about it?

-state space, the environment is not necessarily fully observable.

-action space

-reward from the environment to the agent which results in a policy to choose the actions based on the state. environment changes state based on action and reward given state and action.

-want to maximize the reward over time which is called the return.

-have a value function which is the expected return from a state.

-Q function is the expected return from a state and action.
+## Markov Decision Processes

+Introduce MDP, POMDP, etc. Define states, actions, rewards, transitions, policies, value functions (V(s)), action-value functions (Q(s, a)), Bellman equations.

+## Reza Content of I think first 2 Sessions

 Everything is very stochastic including the reward function.
 Results in 3 percepectives.
 Based on state, state and action, state action and resulting state etc.

 Is a markov process.
 More specifcally a markov decision process (MDP). and then a MDP with a reward.